Colposcopy and Cervical BiopsySkip to the navigation

 How It Feels

-You may feel some discomfort when the vaginal speculum is inserted.
-You may feel a pinch and have some cramping if a biopsy sample is taken.
+You may feel some discomfort when the speculum is put in.
+You may feel a pinch and have some cramping if a tissue sample is taken.

 In rare cases, a cervical biopsy can cause an infection or bleeding.
 Bleeding can usually be stopped by using a special liquid or swab on the area.

 If you have a biopsy, your vagina may feel sore for a day or two.
 Some vaginal bleeding or discharge is normal for up to a week after the biopsy.
 The discharge may be dark-colored.
 You can use a sanitary pad for the bleeding.
 Do not douche, have sex, or use tampons for 1 week.
 This will allow time for your cervix to heal.
 Do not exercise for 1 day after your colposcopy.